metas-mk/100-days-of-code/r2-log.md

 - What's wrong with 'fetchPosts'?
   - Action creators must return plain JS objects with a type property - fetchPosts is not.
   - By the time our action gets to a reducer, we won't have fetched our data!
+- But the code in Action cretor looks like a plain object!
+No. Trying the Action creator in https://babeljs.io shows to what the code is transpiledm and thats not a plain JS object.
+All because of the async/ await.